Dave Shaw: The mutual benefits of hiring from beyond the rail sector

 Dave Shaw is a marketing communications expert, with experience across different sectors.
 When he isn't working, he likes to spend time exploring the high street and playing backgammon.

 East West Railway Company is currently recruiting.
+There are lots of different jobs in rail.
 Whether you’ve worked on large infrastructure projects or whether you can inspire us with ideas and experiences from other industries, we’re looking for people with the right skills and mindset to support our drive for innovation.
 Our latest career opportunities can be found here.